anonymousliem/WebGis-Aplication-Laravel/README.md

 * Admin and user can export table from maps table to excel
 * Admin and user can upload file csv to insert in database
 * Admin and operator can create, read, delete account
+* Admin and user can create polygon from maps
+* Admin and user can create, read, update, detele polygon from table

 ## Info
 if you want to show data from geojson, you can drag and drop your geojson file to https://developers.google.com/maps/documentation/javascript/examples/layer-data-dragndrop